 The Challenges of Small Business Bond Approval

-It’s not always easy for small business owners and operators to obtain bonding due to fiscal restrictions, credit, or lack of experience.
+It’s not always easy for small business owners and operators to obtain bonding.
+This may be due to fiscal restrictions, credit, or lack of experience.
 In many cases, it can take years to build up a strong balance sheet where the contractor stands on their own.

 Surety providers may require additional fees, collateral payment, and even hiring third-party individuals to oversee the fund disbursement process to support small businesses.
 It can be difficult for small businesses to work their way up the ladder when limited to unbonded jobs or very small bonded jobs.